cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 <HighlightBox type="tip">

 It is **good practice** to make a Git commit before you create a new `message`.
-In fact, it is generally recommended to make a Git commit before running **any** `starport scaffold` command.
+In fact, it is generally recommended to make a Git commit before running **any** `ignite scaffold` command.
 A Git commit protects the work you have done so far and makes it easier to see what the `scaffold` command added.
 It also makes it easy to just revert all changes if you are unsatisfied and want to run a different `scaffold` command.

 </HighlightBox>